Facts About Great White Sharks

-- A fussy eater Great Whites have taste buds located in their mouth and throat and are quite particular about what they will eat â€“ more so than other shark species.
+- A fussy eater, Great Whites have taste buds located in their mouth and throat and are quite particular about what they will eat â€“ more so than other shark species.

 - A specialised hair ball?
 The sharks have a lateral line of specialised cells that resemble hair, which starts in their tail and travels to their brain and detects tiny changes in the water such as vibrations and currents.

-- A high flyer The phenomenal breaching behaviour of Great Whites was first discovered at Dyer Island in Gansbaai and involves the shark reaching terminal momentum and launching its entire body out of the sea, potentially over 2m into the air.
+- A high flyer The phenomenal breaching behavior of Great Whites was first discovered at Dyer Island in Gansbaai and involves the shark reaching terminal momentum and launching its entire body out of the sea, potentially over 2m into the air.
 This is a strategic hunting technique, used to stalk unsuspecting seals.

 - Old age Sharks grow slowly, with males maturing only after ten years and females after 15 years.
 They often live to the ripe old age of sixty.
 Sharks give birth to only two to 10 pups and gestation is believed to be two years.